Cora Belle Brewster: Early life and education

 Cora Belle Brewster was born in Almond, New York, September 6, 1859.
 She was the third daughter of Ephraim J. Brewster (d.
 1868) and Mary Burdick Brewster.
-Mary was of the English extraction called Seventh Day Baptists.
-On the paternal side of her family, she is descended from the Campbells of Scotland, hence a mixture of English and Scotch heritage.
+Mary Brewster was a member of the Seventh Day Baptists.

+On the paternal side of her family, Brewster was descended from the Campbells of Scotland, hence a mixture of English and Scotch heritage.
 She was a lineal descendant of Elder William Brewster, chief of the Pilgrim Fathers.
-Her ancestors did much in the establishment and toward the preservation of the free institutions of the U.S. Her lineage was traceable into English history before the landing of the Pilgrim Fathers.
+Her lineage was traceable into English history before the landing of the Pilgrim Fathers.

-Her siblings included sisters, Alice Delphine Brewster (b.
+Brewster's siblings included sisters, Alice Delphine Brewster (b.
 1861), Fidelia Adeline Brewster (b.
 1865), Flora Alzora Brewster, M.D., as well as brothers, Luther Palmer Brewster (b.
 1858) and Leonard Thorpe Brewster (b.
 1868).

-While in preparatory school, she was known by her middle name, "Belle".
-She was educated partly in Alfred University where she studied five years.
+While in preparatory school, Brewster was known by her middle name, "Belle."
+She was educated partly at Alfred University, where she studied for five years.

-Early careers and medical school
+Early career and medical school

-She left school to take a position as teacher, and her work in the schoolroom covered several years.
-Her last work as a teacher was done in the high school in Smethport, Pennsylvania.
-In 1877, she went to Chicago and took a special course in the Northwestern University.
-While studying in that institution, she decided to abandon pedagogy, and on leaving the school, she took a position as purchasing agent for a large millinery establishment in Chicago.
+Brewster left school and worked as a teacher for several years, including at the high school in Smethport, Pennsylvania.

+In 1877, Brewster moved to Chicago and took a special course in the Northwestern University.
+After leaving school, she began working as purchasing agent for a large millinery in Chicago.After three years in Chicago, she fell ill and moved to Baltimore, Maryland.
+There, her health improved, and she began to study of medicine.

-The climate of Chicago proved too severe for her, and after three years of active service in that city she moved to Baltimore, Maryland.
-There ,her health was restored, and she began the study of medicine.
-She was graduated from the College of Physicians and Surgeons (Boston, Massachusetts) in May, 1886.
-During her course of study she spent eighteen months in Bellevue Hospital in New York City, where she gained a great deal of valuable experience in treating the thousands of cases of every sort that were to be found in that institution.
+Brewster graduated from the College of Physicians and Surgeons in Boston in May, 1886.
+During her course of study, she spent eighteen months working in Bellevue Hospital in New York City.
 She then went to Paris, France and finished her studies.